kotserge/pinn-curriculum-learning/README.md

 ### Model

 The model is implemented in PyTorch.
 The model is a fully connected neural network with 3 hidden layers and 50 neurons per layer.
 The activation function is the hyperbolic tangent function.
-The input of the network is the spatial coordinate `x` and temporal coordinate `t`.
-The output of the network is `u(x, t)`.
+The input of the network is the spatial coordinate $`x`$ and temporal coordinate $`t`$.
+The output of the network is $`u(x, t)`$.

 ### PDE